compoundingeffects/bigpictureschool/modern_physics.md

 **Mass-energy equivalence (E=mc²)**: Matter and energy are different forms of the same thing.
 A small amount of matter can become an enormous amount of energy, explaining how stars shine and why atomic weapons are so powerful.

-**General relativity: Gravity as curved spacetime**: Einstein realized gravity isn't a force pulling objects together - it's the curvature of spacetime caused by mass and energy.
+**General relativity - gravity as curved spacetime**: Einstein realized gravity isn't a force pulling objects together - it's the curvature of spacetime caused by mass and energy.
 Objects follow straight lines through curved spacetime, which appear to us as curved trajectories.

 **The modern worldview**